JMSkelton/VASP-GPU-Benchmarking/Scripts/README.md

 - `Shared.py` : *A module containing functions for extracting information from VASP output files; imported by `CPUTest.py`, `GPUTest.py` and `GetTimings.py`.*

+- `PadCSVs.py` : *Rewrites CSV files to pad rows to a consistent length; required for the "pretty" display on the GitHub website.*

 Usage
 -----